Andrejs Rubins: Club career

-He started the 2010–11 season in another Azerbaijan Premier League club FK Qarabağ from Aghdam, joining on a two-year contract on a free transfer.
-Andrejs suffered several injuries that caused limited game time and he only managed to appear in 12 league games and was released at the end of the season.
+He started the 2010–11 season with another Azerbaijan Premier League club Qarabağ from Aghdam, joining on a two-year contract on a free transfer.
+Rubins suffered several injuries that caused limited game time, and he only managed to appear in 12 league games and was released at the end of the season.
 In 2011, he was signed by Azerbaijan Premier League club Simurq PFC.
 Rubins scored one goal in 18 matches for the club, and in July 2012 he was released.

 Struggling with a long-term hip injury, Rubins announced his retirement from professional football on 13 March 2013, saying: "If I cannot play for 100%, that's not worth it."